|Urban Processes and New Social Movements||150PUNM|

 2. Structure and interactions in urban environments.

-2.2 – The idea of race, racism and xenophobia
+2.2 – The ideas and dynamics of space and communication

 2.3 – The cities within the city: space management and space identities